xelad0m/spline/README.md

 Possible boundary conditions:
 - **clamped**
-    - parametrization of first derivative
+    - parametrization of the first derivative
 - **natural** (default)
-    - parametrization of second derivative
+    - parametrization of the second derivative
 - **not-a-knot**
+    - condition for the third derivative

 Methods for obtaining derivatives of the curve and its integration are also available.